EthicalSource/ethicalsource.dev/content/_index.md

 We are creating ways to empower developers, giving us the freedom and agency to ensure that our work is being used for social good and in service of human rights.

-We are building tools to enforce fair, ethical, and community-minded terms for those who benefit from our work.
+We are building tools to enforce fair, ethical, and community-minded terms for those who benefit from or are affected by our work.

 We are united in our conviction that software freedom must always be in service of human freedom.